-Mates Rates: The Pros & Cons of Buying with Friends
+Mates Rates: The Pros & Cons of Buying a House with Friends

 We’ve covered before how difficult it is for single people to get on the property ladder alone, thanks to the ever-increasing cost of houses and the rising percentage of our wages that we spend on rent.

 It seems like all single people can do is give up avocado toast and save every penny they can towards a deposit, so buying with friends seems like the ideal solution, doesn’t it?

 Younger generations are used to shared accommodation.
 From university house shares with pals, to finding a room in a house as a graduate, most people who live in the more expensive cities share their homes with many people.
 So if you and your mates are happy to share the cleaning rota and bills on a shared rental that pays someone else’s mortgage, why not chip in on your own?

 This isn’t just a solution for single people either.
 The times they are a-changing and you may be part of a couple that isn’t ready to live together yet, but you still want to invest in property.
 Or you could be part of a couple that wants to team up with another couple to take that big step.

 But is this really a good idea?
 Well, as with all things in life, there are pros and cons…

 It goes without saying that this way you’ll get more financial bang for your buck.
 Pooling your resources means you will have more of a deposit, which is really where a lot of younger people these days struggle.

 Your combined income will also result in a larger mortgage, so you’re much more likely to be able to afford to buy in the area you want or the size or standard of home you want.
 You can use our affordability calculator to see just how much you might be able to borrow.